How Efficient Is Solar Energy Compared to Other Renewable Energy Sources?

 Another important thing to consider when discussing the efficiency of energy resources is the capacity factor.
 The sun doesn’t shine all the time or always shine enough to generate the maximum potential amount of energy, so the capacity factor for solar panels is usually somewhere between 15 and 25%.
 This capacity depends on several factors, including where you’re located and whether the panels move to follow the sun.

 So, wind and hydroelectric have an advantage over solar power when it comes to efficiency and capacity factor.
 Does solar have other renewable energy resources beat in any other relevant categories?

 Well, for one, solar is much less location-dependent than hydropower and wind.
 Dams need very specific conditions to make any sense: namely, a body of water and a large area that can act as a reservoir.
 Wind farms also need large open spaces.

 Solar panels, on the other hand, are sensible to put anywhere the sun will hit them.
 Homeowners can install them on their roofs or on the ground without taking up too much space.
 By contrast, few homeowners have room for a wind turbine or a dam on their property.

 Solar panels are one of the few energy resources that allow customers to take control over their electricity generation, which can save them large amounts of money.
 Having your energy source so close to where you’ll be using the energy — for example, on your rooftop or elsewhere on your property — means there aren’t any energy losses during transmission and distribution, as there are in most other cases.

-Solar energy might not technically be the most energy-efficient resource, but it does have advantages over other generation technologies in other areas.
+Solar energy might not technically be the most energy-efficient resource, but it does have some advantages over other energy generation technologies.
 It’s also important that the electric grid of tomorrow will be diverse and consist of many different types of electricity generation sources, of which solar will be one.